-(a) In a social security appeal all documents, including the administrative record, pleadings, briefs, and orders, are docketed automatically under Fed.
-R. Civ.
-P. 5.2(c) under Level 1 restriction as defined in D.C.COLO.LCivR 7.2(b) (Level 1 limits access to the parties and the court).
-Therefore, counsel or an unrepresented party shall not use the docket event "Restricted Document level 1" in social security appeals.

-(b) An order resolving a social security appeal on the merits shall identify the plaintiff by initials only.
+- (a) In a social security appeal all documents, including the administrative record, pleadings, briefs, and orders, shall be filed under Level 1 restriction as defined under D.C.COLO.LCivR 7.2(b) (Level 1 limits access to the parties and the court). - (b) An order resolving a social security appeal on the merits shall identify the plaintiff by initials only.
 An order resolving a social security appeal on the merits shall identify the plaintiff by initials only.